alexantSWE/tsukiyoPDF/README.md

 As a complete noob 🍼, I’m starting with the basics and slowly working my way up to more advanced stuff.
 Disclaimer: This project will probably stay in "educational" mode for a long time ⏳.

+these are stuff that I'm hoping to able to implement
 # 🛠️ Basic Features

     📂 Open and close PDF files, properly (duh!)